cbib/DIMet/README.md

 | ENSG00000153574  | ribose 5-phosphate isomerase A | 5         | 2.32192809488736  | 0.001    | RPIA        |
 | ENSG00000141959  | phosphofructokinase, liver     | 1.75      | 0.807354922057604 | 0.05     | PFKL        |

-  * The *metabolites per pathway* file: the column names must be the names of the pathways.
-The values below each column name correspond to the metabolites present in each pathway.
-It is allowed that a same metabolite appears in several pathways.
+  * The *metabolites per pathway* and *genes or transcripts per pathway* files

+ These files contain the user-provided metabolites and genes for each pathway.
+It is allowed for a metabolite or gene to appear in several pathways.
-   The metabolites' names or identifiers must match with those appearing in the metabolite total abundances -or the mean enrichment-  file.
-Only one file of this type is accepted.
+ Identifiers must match with those appearing in the quantification files in the <code>raw</code> folder.
+Gene names must match with those appearing in the DEGs file

+Examples:

 | GLYCOLYSIS | PENTOSE_PHOSPHATE | ... |
 |------------|-------------------|-----|